 It Started with a School: Mary McLeod Bethune and Her Enduring Legacy

 Mary McLeod Bethune’s dream of establishing a school of her own finally became real when she opened the doors of Daytona Educational and Industrial Training School for Girls in 1904 with five students.
-She believed that education was the most important step for African-Americans to have better lives, and so her school was her first step toward this goal.
+She believed that education was the most important step for Black Americans to have better lives, and so her school was her first step toward this goal.
 By the time of Bethune’s death in 1955, the school merged with the local Cookman Institute to become a high school, then a junior college, and then an accredited four-year college named Bethune-Cookman College.
 Today, it is now a university and the only Historically Black College and University (HBCU) founded by a woman.

 The school’s trajectory from humble beginnings mirrors Bethune’s own life.
-She was raised in a family of 19 in South Carolina to parents who were formerly enslaved.
+She was raised in a family of 19 in South Carolina to parents who were formerly enslaved by white plantation owners.
 In fact, Bethune was the first child born free to her parents.
 At the age of 10, and with the help of benefactors, she was able to enter school to become a missionary.
 When she couldn’t find a position in Africa, she became a teacher in Georgia and South Carolina.
 Bethune always wished to start her own school, though, and she moved with her husband from South Carolina to Daytona Beach in 1904.

 In the early 1900s, Daytona Beach was a small town in rural Florida.
 It was also segregated.
-Its African-American population worked primarily on the nearby railroads and lived in tight-knit neighborhoods filled with shops, churches, and other small businesses.
+Its Black population worked primarily on the nearby railroads and lived in tight-knit neighborhoods filled with shops, churches, and other small businesses.

 Daytona Beach was also a winter haven to the country’s wealthy white population.
 Bethune, knowing her dream school needed funding to be a success, established relationships with the people who vacationed in Daytona.
-This proved successful, and Bethune actively worked with both middle-class African Americans and white philanthropists to fund the school throughout her lifetime, including Booker T. Washington and John D. Rockefeller.
+This proved successful, and Bethune actively worked with both middle-class Black Americans and white philanthropists to fund the school throughout her lifetime, including Booker T. Washington and John D. Rockefeller.

 Bethune is best remembered as an educator, but she didn't call it a day after founding her school.
-For the rest of her life, she actively fought against segregation in Daytona Beach and elsewhere in the country to improve the lives of African-Americans.
+For the rest of her life, she actively fought against segregation in Daytona Beach and elsewhere in the country to improve the lives of Black Americans.
 By working with a myriad of local and national organizations, Bethune became a national voice for minorities.

 While it’s challenging to quantify Bethune’s work and the effect it had on the lives of students at Bethune-Cookman and those touched by the organizations she was affiliated with, it is possible to gain insight into her life by visiting the university's campus and stopping by a modest two-story framed structure Bethune called home.